 HHHHHMM

 Owner-completed 7-item end-of-life quality of life scale by Dr Alice Villalobos.
-The hospice canonical instrument; Sightline pairs it with JOURNEYS and the Lap of Love daily check-in.
+The hospice canonical instrument; Sightline pairs it with JOURNEYS (Dr Katie Hilst) and the daily Sightline Score check-in.

 Overview